Enhanced Reconstruction of Sub-GeV Neutrinos Charged Current Interactions in LArTPC: Sub-GeV Neutrino Energy Reconstruction

 \subsubsection{Q1}

-To understand why Q1 has degraded resolution at higher $E_\nu$ in \cref{fig:resolution}, we can look at what the charge calorimetric response $R_\text{cal, charge}$ for different kinds of primary particles is as a function of their available energy, as shown in \cref{fig:charge-responses}.
+To understand why Q1 has degraded resolution at higher $E_\nu$ in \cref{fig:resolution}, we can look at the charge calorimetric response $R_\text{cal, charge}$ for different kinds of primary particles as a function of their available energy, as shown in \cref{fig:charge-responses}.
 We observe first that almost all possible $R_\text{cal, charge}$ values of hadronic particles ($p, n, \pi^\pm$) are well below the possible $R_\text{cal, charge}$ values of the electron (which are tightly constrained around 0.55).
-This is because of the high recombination effect for low-energy protons due to their large dE/dx, and larger amounts of missing energy for neutrons and pions.
-Because of this, the true overall $R_\text{cal, charge}$ will fluctuate significantly event-to-event.
+This is because of the high recombination effect for low-energy protons due to their large dE/dx (suppressing their $Q$ in favor of $L$), and larger amounts of missing energy for neutrons and pions (diminishing both their $Q$ and $L$).
+Because of this, the true \textit{overall} $R_\text{cal, charge}$ will fluctuate significantly from event to event with different splits of $E_\text{avail}$ between the components.
+This limits the resolution achievable when we uniformly divide all events' total $Q$ by just the peak of the $R_\text{cal, charge}$ distribution, as done in Q1.

 As we go to higher $E_\nu$, a wider range of available energies becomes possible for the primary particles.
-Notice from \cref{fig:charge-responses} that at lower energies, the $R_\text{cal, charge}$ values for protons and neutrons tend to be in a similar low range.
-Because of this, whether or not an event even has a primary neutron and how the $E_\text{avail}$ is distributed between protons and neutrons, makes little difference to the overall $R_\text{cal, charge}$.
-However, as we move to higher $E_\nu$, making higher-energy primary protons and neutrons possible, notice how the distributions begin to diverge, with primary neutrons on average having significantly smaller $R_\text{cal, charge}$ than primary protons.
-This is why the Q1 reconstruction fails to reconstruct $E_\text{avail}$ well for higher $E_\nu$ in Fig.~\ref{fig:resolution}.
+Note that, as can be seen in \cref{fig:charge-responses}, at lower energies, the $R_\text{cal, charge}$ values for protons and neutrons tend to be in a similar low range.
+Therefore, whether or not an event even has a primary neutron and how the $E_\text{avail}$ is distributed between protons and neutrons makes little difference to the overall $R_\text{cal, charge}$.
+However, as we move to higher $E_\nu$, higher-energy primary protons and neutrons are produced.
+In this case, the distributions begin to diverge, with primary neutrons on average having significantly smaller $R_\text{cal, charge}$ than primary protons.
+This causes the event-to-event fluctuation in the overall $R_\text{cal, charge}$ to increase with rising $E_\nu$, to the extent that the Q1 reconstruction fails to reconstruct $E_\text{avail}$ well for higher $E_\nu$ in \cref{fig:resolution}.